 OUR METHODS

-The Three levels of awareness and response
+The Halprin Three Levels of Awareness and Response

 The physical level is addressed through the study and practice of basic principles of human movement and dance.
 The emotional is addressed through the creative examination of autobiographical material.
 The mental is addressed through the presentation of theoretical principles and concepts, as well as the study of the creative process and the practical use of applied communication skills.
 The spiritual is evoked when people express themselves with awareness and creativity on all three of levels.

-Movement Ritual
+Halprin Movement Ritual

-The Psychokinetic Imagery Process
+The Halprin Psychokinetic Imagery Process

 This system explores the relationship between body, feeling, and image/imagination by shifting between movement, drawing, and dialogue.